-2. Eligibility to Apply for Flexible Working
+2. Eligibility to apply for flexible working

-Employees who have a minimum of twenty-six weeks' continuous service have the right to request flexible working.
+You have the right to request flexible working from Day 1 of employment.
 This does not apply to agency workers, consultants or self-employed contractors.

-While not all flexible working patterns will be suitable, an employee has the right to request any flexible working pattern they believe would support themselves and the School.
+While not all flexible working patterns will be suitable, you have the right to request any flexible working pattern you believe would support yourself and/or us.

-All employees have the right to request flexible working if:
+You have the right to request flexible working if:

-- they have a minimum of twenty-six weeks continuous service with the employer at the date of the application - they have not made a flexible working request in the previous twelve months
+- you are employed from Day 1 with us at the date of the application - you have not made more than 2 requests for flexible working in the previous twelve months

-It is important to understand that an employee does not have the automatic right to work flexibly but does have a right to request changes to the conditions of how they work, which may include how, when or where they work, and for this request to be considered fairly.
+It is important to understand that you do not have the automatic right to work flexibly but do have a right to request changes to the conditions of how you work, which may include how, when or where you work, and for this request to be considered fairly.

-3. Impact of Flexible Working on Other Terms and Conditions
+3. Impact of flexible working on other terms and conditions